A07K/A07K/README.md

 while building robust backends with Express and MongoDB.
 As a frontend enthusiast, I'm passionate about creating intuitive and visually appealing interfaces that users love.
-Currently, I'm channeling my skills into an e-commerce project, learning and growing with every line of code I write.
 Join me on this exciting journey as I transform from a newcomer to a proficient full stack developer, one commit at a time.
 </div>